mabushaireh/YarnNinja/README.md

 4. Compare two applications and highlight the differences helping in identifying the differences between the Good Job run and the Bad run
 5. And more

-### Why to contribute:
-1. Because you need the tool and you find it useful
-2. Because you like to code
-3. To create an impact on your team and maybe worldwide Hadoop community
-4. Because its a learning experience, I’ve been learning a lot about different Hadoop subjects while creating first version of the tool.

 ### How to contribute:
 1. You can contribute as a .NET developer if you have a .Net development skills or any advanced programing skills